If you want a simple one-pot dinner that turns out tender and juicy every time, this Dutch Oven Whole Chicken is a great choice.

 - Turn the broiler on and allow the chicken to cook until golden brown for 2 minutes.
 Watch it closely so it doesn't burn.

-- Remove from the oven and allow to stand for 10 minutes with the lid (or aluminum foil) on before carving.
+- Remove from the oven and allow to stand for 10 minutes with the lid (or aluminum foil) on before carving and serving.

 Notes